 Route Function

-Route Functions give you full programmatic flexibility to define routes.
+Route Functions provide full programmatic flexibility to define routes.

 // /pages/product/edit/+route.js